routerarchitects/ra-est-proxy/README.md

 The fastest and most convenient way to install `est_proxy` is to use docker containers.
 There are ready made images available at [dockerhub](https://hub.docker.com/r/grindsa/est_proxy) and [ghcr.io](https://github.com/grindsa?tab=packages&ecosystem=container) as well as [instructions to build your own container](examples/Docker/).

-A manual installation procedure will be added at a later stage of the project
+A manual installation procedure will be added at a later stage of the project.

 ## Contributing